Running your Application with Maven

 </dependencies>

-When devtools is running, it detects change when you recompile your application and automatically refreshes it.
+When devtools is running, it detects changes when you recompile your application and automatically refreshes it.
 This works for not only resources but code as well.
 It also provides a LiveReload server so that it can automatically trigger a browser refresh whenever things change.

 Devtools can also be configured to only refresh the browser whenever a static resource has changed (and ignore any change in the code).
 Just include the following property in your project: